DougSalt/gpg/paper/paper.md

 allows the personalisation of data in an unprecedented manner.
 That is, secrets can be passed between sender and receiver based only on something publicly shared, something only the receiver has, and optionally knows (if there is a passphrase on their private key).
-What makes this method particular secure is no exchange of key information has to take place.
+What makes this method particularly secure is no exchange of key information has to take place.
 With the ability to encrypt for multiple recipients using a single cryptogram containing data, then this effectively means that encrypted data can be personalised to the group of